Lord Howe gerygone: Habitat

 It was endemic to Lord Howe Island, Australia.
 This species of bird was very common and found mostly in canopies of the native forests and secondary regrowths on this island.

 Threats

 Extinction

 The Lord Howe gerygone has not been seen alive since 1928.
 It is thought that its extinction was due to the introduction of black rats that preyed on the bird's nests.
 Also, it is believed that disease introduced by other similar birds were related to the cause of extinction.

 Miscellaneous

 Though this species is listed by the EBPC as migratory, it was not a migratory species.
 It is listed this way due to the inclusion of Endangered or Presumed Extinct species when the list was created in 2001.

+A preserved example survives in the collection of the World Museum, Liverpool.